In the midst of Covid 19, churches are being forced to find creative ways to congregate.

 The physical restrictions of the Coronavirus change this, but don't have to change the impact we have for Christ.

-For the early church was so effective was because every day they were together.
+For the early church, they were so effective because every day they were together.
 This consistent, non-stop community is often what screams Jesus loudest to our neighbours.

 And, one of the greatest gifts of the church is encouragement; we have to be together (in some way) for that to happen.
 So wherever you’re at, stay connected to your church, don’t see it as something you choose, see it as a gift from God.